From the Quadrilateral to the Parallelogram

 Please note: This argument makes a lot of sense since the definition of a parallelogram is a quadrilateral in which each pair of opposite sides is parallel.

-We are asked, is each pair of sides also in a quadrilateral?
-Parallel?
-If the answer is yes, it is determined that the quadrilateral is a parallelogram.
+We check: are both pairs of opposite sides in the quadrilateral parallel?
+If the answer is yes, the quadrilateral is a parallelogram.

 The second way to determine that the quadrilateral is a parallelogram is to examine the following statement: